grayerbeard/mqtt/README.md

 # mqtt
-Developement based on https://www.elementzonline.com/blog/running-mqtt-broker-in-raspberry-pi to allow domestic instalation of R Pis and an R Pi with AIY Voice Kit to exchange data adapted for Python3.
+Developement based on https://www.elementzonline.com/blog/running-mqtt-broker-in-raspberry-pi to allow domestic instalation testing of R Pis using MQTT to pulish/subscribe information.
+The code is configured with the aim of allowing easy incorporation into another program.

 Also incorporated info from http://www.steves-internet-guide.com/into-mqtt-python-client/ and several other places.

-The aim was to develope the code so that it was ready to be inserted into an application where the clinent was runnings a constant loop that at any stage might want to get the latest state of the publishers status.

 # Installation

 Ideally use three R Pi and get set up so that they each have a separate function.
+Server or Publisher or Subscriber.

 I found it easiest to control things from my Windows 10 Laptop where I set up FileZilla FTP Client and Termius" SSH client so that they can both communicate to all three devices, and when developing also with a browser to GitHub.